 Matthew Kelly was inititally hired as caretaker host following Leslie's car accident in 1992, but became permanent when Leslie was unable to return and later died in 1996.

-For the first two series (1990-91) the shows were 30 minutes each.
-From 1992, the shows were 45 minutes each and also filmed profiles of the star guests were added.
+For the first four series (1990-3) the shows were 30 minutes each.
+From 1994, the shows were 45 minutes each and also filmed profiles of the star guests were added.

 In 1994, Greg Bannis landed the job of lead singer of Hot Chocolate after appearing on the show as the group's former lead singer Errol Brown.
-He's still touring with them to this day.
+He stayed with them until 2010.